saketh33/Python-tricks/README.md

 You can check here top movie list,movie results ,imdb url of a movie,actor's imdb id etc.., using imdbpy module
 # Youtube downloader
 It can download any youtube video using youtube_dl library
+# Text to Speech
+It converts texts to speech